Flora Karimova: 1960s musical history

 Flora khanym sang various genres of music.
 In her early repertoire started Azerbaijan Turkic National style of Folk songs those were composed by Alakbar Taghiyev.

 She is the first singer who sang together with famous Azerbaijan singer Gulagha Mammadov.
-They had several songs such as Tiblisi, Shirin Arzular.
+They had several songs such as Tbilisi, Shirin Arzular.
 In this sequence she sang most famous songs which were very well-known and popular at time.
 She is a pioneering singer with her firsts.
 She sang first time of most popular songs like Seid Rustamov's "Oxu Tar".
 As a pop singer, she sang several songs for films.
 She officially debuted in October 1960, on the stage of the Azerbaijan State Philharmonic Hall.
 Her repertoire includes lyrical compositions, but she has also performed rhythmical compositions.
 Her beauty and charm with her splendid voice appealed to everyone all over Soviet countries.
 She frequently gave concerts, mostly in Moscow where the audience regularly gave her standing ovation.

 By the mid-1960s, she started to sing rock and jazz style songs.
 In 1967, she sang 23 jazz songs which brought her solid popularity.
 In the first half of 1960, Karimova sang two new songs by pop composers Emin Sabitglu and Oktay Kazimi.
 In fact both those composers started their professional career with Karimova.